Germany–Russia relations: Prussia and Russia

 Both Russia and Prussia had absolute monarchies that reacted sharply when the French Revolution executed the king.
 They at first were part of the coalition against the new French regime during the French Revolutionary Wars and later the Napoleonic Wars.
 During the Napoleonic era (1799 to 1815) Austria, Prussia, and Russia were at one time or another in coalition with Napoleon against his arch-enemy Great Britain.
 In the end, the two German states of Austria and Prussia united with Russia and Britain in opposing Napoleon.
 That coalition was primarily a matter of convenience for each nation.
 The key matchmaker was the Austrian Chancellor Klemens von Metternich, who forged a united front that proved decisive in overthrowing Napoleon, 1813–1814.

-Russia was the most powerful force on the continent after 1815 and played a major role in the Concert of Europe which included France, Russia, Austria and Britain, but not Prussia.
+Russia was one of the most powerful forces on the continent after 1815 and played a major role in the Concert of Europe which included France, Russia, Austria and Britain, but not Prussia.
 In 1815, the Holy Alliance consisting of Prussia, Russia and Austria was completed in Paris.
 For forty years (1816–56) Russian-German diplomat Karl Nesselrode as foreign minister guided Russian foreign policy.
 The revolutions of 1848 did not reach Russia, but its political and economic system was inadequate to maintain a modern army.
 It did poorly in the Crimean War.
 As Fuller notes, "Russia had been beaten on the Crimean peninsula, and the military feared that it would inevitably be beaten again unless steps were taken to surmount its military weakness."
 The Crimean War marked the end of the Concert of Europe.
 Prussia was shaken by the Revolutions of 1848 but was able to withstand the revolutionaries' call to war against Russia.
 Prussia did go to war with Denmark, however, and was only stopped by British and Russian pressure.
 Prussia remained neutral in the Crimean War.

 Prussia's successes in the Wars of German Unification in the 1860s were facilitated by Russia's lack of involvement.
 The creation of the German Empire under Prussian dominance in 1871, however, greatly changed the relations between the two countries.